-Set in the 1930's the story takes place in an old fashioned English country house where a family has invited many of their friends up for a weekend shooting party.
-The story centers around the McCordle family, particularly the man of the house, William McCordle.
-Getting on in years William has become benefactor to many of his relatives and friends.
-As the weekend goes on and secrets are revealed, it seems everyone, above stairs and below, wants a piece of William and his money, but how far will they go to get it?Written by
+Set in the 1930s, the story takes place in an old-fashioned English country house where a weekend shooting party is underway.
+The story centers on the McCordle family, particularly the man of the house, Sir William McCordle (Sir Michael Gambon).
+Getting on in years, William has become a benefactor to many of his relatives and friends.
+As the weekend goes on, secrets are revealed, and it seems that everyone, above stairs and below, wants a piece of William and his money, but how far will they go to get it?Written by

 112 of 135 people found this review helpful.

 Was this review helpful to you?